tiloftus/ling250-final/README.md

 The code for the project is contained in a single file: final_analysis.ipynb.
 This file downloads the data, performs PCA dimensionality reduction, and creates charts and regression models to answer the research question.
 Once the data is properly downloaded, all code cells can easily be run cleanly from top to bottom.

+## License
+This research project and the associated code is licensed under the MIT License - see LICENSE for more details.